What is whiplash?

 In such accidents, whiplash injury is common and rear-ender car crashes, are a well known cause of whiplash injuries.

-Many Types Of Incidents Can Cause whiplash injuries
+Do Many Other Types Of Incidents Can Cause Whiplash Injuries?

 Any accident which results in a force exerting a forward and backwards motion on the body, can cause Whiplash.